cksystemsteaching/selfie/README.md

 `lui rd,imm`: `rd = imm * 2^12; pc = pc + 4` with `-2^19 <= imm < 2^19`

 Similar to the `addi` instruction, the 20-bit immediate value `imm` is sign-extended to 64 bits before doing anything else.
-Then, the CPU performs `rd = imm * 2^12`.
+Then, the CPU performs `rd = imm * 2^12` before moving on to the next instruction.
 The multiplication operation by 2^12^ effectively *shifts* the bits of the sign-extended immediate value by 12 bits to the left, that is, from bit 0 to bit 12, to make room for the signed 12-bit immediate value of a subsequent `addi` instruction.
 We see that in just a moment.

 In computer science *bitwise shifting* is a standard operation.
 Left-shifting adds 0s at the right end of a binary number, also called *logical left shift*.
 With right-shifting, there is the choice of adding 0s or 1s at the left end.
 Just adding 0s at the left end is called *logical right shift*.
 Adding 1s, if the MSB, that is, the sign bit is 1, and otherwise adding 0s, is called *arithmetic right shift* because it preserves the sign of the shifted binary number.
 In any case, we only need logical left and logical right shift but not arithmetic right shift.